backstage/backstage/beps/0009-cli-modularization/README.md

 know that this has succeeded?
 -->

-1. No breaking changes to the current functionality of the Backstage CLI.
-1. Integrators can define CLI plugins that add functionality to the Backstage CLI.
+1. Integrators can define custom CLI commands that add functionality to the Backstage CLI.
-1. Users and integrators are able to install plugins into the CLI.
+1. Users and integrators are able to install new commands into the CLI.
-1. Users can write plugins locally and install them into the CLI.
+1. Users can write commands locally and install them into the CLI.
 1. Users will still be able to use the existing `backstage-cli` command.
 1. Shared dependency management, like peer dependencies, should work as expected.
+1. CLI packaging, users should be able to use your CLI outside of your Backstage repository.

 ### Non-Goals